Parabeac/parabeac_core/README.md

 ### External Use With Another Flutter Package

-In order to use global styling with another Flutter package, you must add the parabeac-generate package to your own Flutter package as follows:
+In order to use global styling with another Flutter package, you must add the parabeac-generated package to your own Flutter package as follows:

 ```yaml
 dependencies: